magstse/api-client/README.md

 + `network` - URL-encoded string of the ad network name
 + `from_ts` - Return only data newer than this UNIX timestamp
 + `until_ts` - Return only data older than this UNIX timestamp
++ `mobile` - "true" to seek mobile data; any other value is bypassed

 You can omit or submit as blank data any parameter that is not required.
 For example, the following parameters are valid: